 – Frederick Douglass

-Frederick Douglas (1818-1895) Brilliant statesman, reformer, abolitionist, writer.
-His seminal work, Narrative of the Life of Frederick Douglas, an American Slave, published in 1845, became a bestseller.
+Frederick Douglass (1818-1895) Brilliant statesman, reformer, abolitionist, writer.
+His seminal work, Narrative of the Life of Frederick Douglass, an American Slave, published in 1845, became a bestseller.
 He traveled extensively, giving speeches about the importance of equal rights for all people and education.
 His contributions to the people of the United States cannot be quantified.

 Everything will change.
 The only question is growing up or decaying. – Nikki Giovanni